-The IBM System Storage DS4700 Express Storage Subsystem (Machine Type 1814, Models 70A, 70H, 70S, 70T, 72A, 72H, 72S, and 72T) is designed to provide solutions to meet the needs of midrange/departmental storage requirements, delivering high performance, advanced function, high availability, modular and scalable storage capacity, with SAN-attached 4-Gbps Fibre Channel (FC) connectivity, and support for RAID levels 0, 1, 3, and 5 up to over 33 terabytes (TB) when using 300 GB hard drives and up to 56 TB when using 500 GB SATA Enhanced Disk Drive Modules (E-DDMs).
+The IBM System Storage DS4700 Storage Subsystem (Machine Type 1814, Models 70A, 70H, 72A, and 72H) is designed to provide solutions to meet the needs of midrange/departmental storage requirements, delivering high performance, advanced function, high availability, modular and scalable storage capacity, with SAN-attached 4-Gbps Fibre Channel (FC) connectivity, and support for RAID levels 0, 1, 3, and 5 up to over 33 terabytes (TB) when using 300 GB hard drives.

-A 3-U rack-mountable enclosure houses the DS4700 Express redundant, dual-active RAID controllers with up to six fibre-channel ports per controller for attachment of host servers and DS4000 storage expansion enclosures and up to 16 4-Gbps fibre channel or SATA E-DDMs.
+A 3-U rack-mountable enclosure houses the DS4700 redundant, dual-active RAID controllers with up to six fibre-channel ports per controller for attachment of host servers and DS4000 storage expansion enclosures and up to 16 4-Gbps fibre channel hard drives.

-The DS4700 Express supports attachment of up to six EXP810 or EXP710 storage expansion enclosures, resulting in the capability to connect to up to 112 disk drives and enabling storage configurations of over 33 TB using 300 GB fibre channel E-DDMs or 56 TB using 500 GB SATA E-DDMs.
-The DS4700 Express supports configurations of FC or Serial Advanced Technology Attachment (SATA) disks, or a mix of both types of disk drives by use of the optional DS4700 Express Fibre Channel/SATA Enclosure Intermix feature.
-Advanced DS4000 storage management, copy service options, and optional advanced disaster recovery functions are available for the DS4700 Express, including FlashCopy[®], VolumeCopy, and Enhanced Remote Mirroring.
+The DS4700 supports attachment of up to six EXP810 or EXP710 storage expansion enclosures, resulting in the capability to connect to up to 112 disk drives and enabling storage configurations of over 33 TB using 300 GB hard drives.
+The DS4700 supports configurations of FC or Serial Advanced Technology Attachment (SATA) disks, or a mix of both types of disk drives by use of the optional DS4700 Fibre Channel/SATA Enclosure Intermix feature.
+Advanced DS4000 storage management, copy service options, and optional advanced disaster recovery functions are available for the DS4700, including FlashCopy®, VolumeCopy, and Enhanced Remote Mirroring.

-The DS4700 Express supports up to four hosts in a redundant direct-attached fibre channel configuration.
-When using fibre channel switches, you can redundantly connect up to 128 hosts to the DS4700 Express.
+The DS4700 supports up to four hosts in a redundant direct attached fibre channel configuration.
+When using fibre channel switches, you can redundantly connect up to 256 hosts to the DS4700.